Spinit-AB/stack-cms/ReadMe.md

 4. Give your document type a name (eg "Article Page") and and click "Save"

-5. If you for example created your document type under home to inherit the variables make sure that it allows the listing of your new document type.
-Click the document node and click on "Permissions" in the right corner.
-Click "Add child" and select your newly createed document type (eg Article Page)
+5. Make sure that your document type is allowed to be listed under the parent of your new document type.
+From Settings click the document type of the parent and select "Permissions" in the right corner.
+Click "Add child" and select your createed document type (eg Article Page)

 6. Your document type shoould be generated in Spinit.Stack.CMS/GeneretedModels/ModelsBuilder.cs If its not generating you can right click on the "ModelsBuilder.cs" and select "Run custom tool" and it should appear.